Lesson 4a - Simple Meters

 If we imagine meter as a hierarchy, the measure is the top level and beats are the next level below.
 Beats are then divided into divisions, and divisions can be further divided into subdivisions.
 There is no further terminology below the subdivision, but you are welcome to affix “levels” to the term such as first subdivision, second subdivision, and so on.

-Finally, please note that meter is somewhat subjective and can be greatly altered by many factors, especially tempo.
+Finally, please note that your perception of meter is somewhat subjective and can be greatly altered by many factors, especially tempo.
 Where one listener might listen to a piece with four quarter-notes per measure and feel that the quarter notes are the beat, another listener may listen to the same piece and hear a slower tempo with the half-note as the beat.

 Simple meters